nandhinigurumoorthyy/Restaurant_Reservation_frontend/README.md

 - **Review Management**: Users can create, edit, and delete reviews for restaurants.
 - **Authentication**: Includes a login and signup page with user authentication and session management using MongoDB and Node.js.
 - **Profile Page**: Users can view and manage their profile information, including past reservations and reviews.
+- **Fully Responsive Design**: The application is fully responsive and works seamlessly on mobile, tablet, and desktop devices.

 ---